In this article:

 It is also possible to refund a patient's deposit.

-If you've previously accepted a deposit from a patient, you'll see the Refund Deposit button within their account history window.
+- If you've previously accepted a deposit from a patient, you'll find the Refund Deposit button at the top right of their account history window.

-Click this to launch the deposit refund window and fill in the details, then press Save.
+- In the Refund Deposit window, fill in the details, then press Save.

-You can adjust an item by modifying its fee - usually decreasing the fee, if the item was overcharged.
-Alternatively, you can adjust the item by voiding it entirely.
+Alternatively, in some circumstances, it is possible to void the item entirely.
 Voiding an item would be useful in a scenario where, for instance, you accidentally billed and charged an item that should not have been billed, and you need to nullify it on the invoice.

 - Open the invoice.

-- Press Save to execute the adjustment, then Save to close the invoice.
+- Press Save to apply the adjustment, then Save to close the invoice.

 The adjustment will be recorded under the Adjustment Summary for that invoice.